itskekoff/discord-server-copy/README.md

 ```javascript
 (webpackChunkdiscord_app.push([[''],{},e=>{m=[];for(let c in e.c)m.push(e.c[c])}]),m).find(m=>m?.exports?.default?.getToken!==void 0).exports.default.getToken()
 ```

 Note: you need to login in discord from browser

 Now run start.bat, configuration will be created.
-Configure it and re-run start.bat If script gives KeyError, save token and delete config.json, then configure again.
-If issue persist, open [issue](https://github.com/itskekoff/discord-server-copy/issues/new) with "bug" label
+Configure it and re-run start.bat

 Type in any guild: cp!clone (or copy, paste, parse). "cp!" is prefix that you defined in config.json